rivet-gg/modules/README.md

 **Enterprise**

-The following companies provide enterprise support & services for OGS:
+The following companies provide enterprise support & custom modules for OGS:

 - [Rivet](https://rivet.gg/support)
 - _Create a PR to list your enterprise services for OGS_